 - Paying for additional help such as speech and language therapy or family therapy.

 - Investing in resources that boost children’s learning, such as laptops or tablets.

-You will find more details on how the Pupil Premium Money is spent at the Willink School in the following two documents:
+You will find more details on how the Pupil Premium Money is spent at the Willink School in the following documents: